Are you terrified of getting post-pill acne?

-Perhaps you’re experiencing some of the side effects from the Pill such as reduced libido, weight gain, anxiety or depression.
+Perhaps you’re experiencing some of the side effects from the Pill, such as headaches**, reduced libido, weight gain, anxiety or depression.

 Maybe you don’t want to be on the Pill anymore and want to see what’s happening with your natural hormones.

-That’s because the Pill does not fix the underlying reasons for your hormonal acne.
-It puts a brake on them, but if you haven’t addressed the cause, then things are very likely to return to how they were before the Pill.
+Despite what you may have been told when you were first prescribed birth control pills, they don’t cure the underlying reasons for your hormonal acne.
+Birth control throws a cover over them – nothing to see here!
+If you haven’t addressed the root cause, things are likely to return to how they were before the Pill.